FalloutNewVegas188/RPA-Testing-Practice-Exercise/README.md

-this will be an RPA Testing practice exercise
+this will be an RPA Testing practice exercise.